|

 as a referred case from a peripheral hospital where an Emergency caesarean

-was broken and in spite of through search the surgeon could not find it out and
+was broken and in spite of thorough search the surgeon could not find it out and

-condition was very poor with severe anemia, Haemoglobin being 6 gm %BP- 180/100
+condition was very poor with severe anemia, haemoglobin being 6 gm% and blood

 needle in the abdomen.
 Her general condition was improved by transfusing 4 units